-Most notably parents are 100% responsible for understanding, registering, paying, and showing up to tournaments on time fully equipped.
-Additionally, it is customary to pay your coach to attend and support your child during pool and DE rounds during the tournament.
-This is known as a strip coaching fee and is typically paid to the coach on the day of the event.
-Learn more here.
-Speak with the attending coach if you have any issues or questions concerning on site coaching fees and expectations.
+Parents are 100% responsible for understanding, registering, paying, and showing up to tournaments on time, fully equipped.
+Additionally, it is customary to pay your coach to attend and support your child during the tournament.
+This is known as a "strip coaching fee" and is paid to the coach on the day of the event.
+Typically, $40 for regional events but National events are more as there is travel costs involved.
+Speak with the attending coach to get a list of the tournaments they plan to attend during the season.

 To be a competitive fencer in the USFA you will need: